Introducing API Playground (and YouTube Monitoring!) Learn more

 .catch((error) => console.error("Error: " + error));

-How reliable is Proxycurl?
+How reliable was Proxycurl?

 Finally, let's take a look at reliability.
 We'll do this in Python.
 Reusing the same code from above, let's loop the request 100 times: